-At the 2014 FIFA World Cup in Brazil, the man who once joined Lukas Podolski on the cover of FIFA 12 featured in all six games and scored twice, including the all-important winner in a 1-0 victory against France in the quarter-finals, as Germany went on to lift the trophy for a fourth time.
-Dortmund's superstar defender was not only named in the All-Star XI for the tournament, he also made it into the Dream XI as voted for by users on fifa.com.
+At the 2014 FIFA World Cup in Brazil, the man who once joined Lukas Podolski on the cover of FIFA '12 featured in all six games and scored twice, including the all-important winner in a 1-0 victory against France in the quarter-finals, as Germany went on to lift the trophy for a fourth time.
+The defender was not only named in the All-Star XI for the tournament, but he also made it into the Dream XI as voted for by users on fifa.com.
 "This is one of the best generations we've had in Germany," said Hummels after the 1-0 win over Argentina in the final.

 8) Partner in crime